 The relationship between our two countries is long-standing and there have been no historical disputes.

-Furthermore, the Secretaries-General of the French and Omani Foreign Ministries meet regularly as part of bilateral strategic dialogue (most recently in Muscat in March 2018).
+The Secretaries-General of the French and Omani Foreign Ministries meet regularly as part of bilateral strategic dialogue (most recently in Paris in March 2019).
 A France-Oman joint commission on economic and cultural issues meets every two years or so.

 Cultural, scientific and technical cooperation